GuillaumeGomez/browser-UI-test/README.md

 #### write

 **write** command sends keyboard inputs on given element.
 If no element is provided, it'll write into the currently focused element.
-It expects a string and/or a CSS selector (a class name or an id).
+It expects a string and/or a CSS selector.
 The string has to be surrounded by quotes (either `'` or `"`).
 Examples:

 ```
 write: .element "text"